 In the first chapters of his gospel Mark highlights the remarkable actions of Jesus in the towns near the Sea of Galilee as he confronts demons and heals many.
 Only in chapter 4 does Mark give examples of his teaching.
 For Mark, what Jesus did was more important than what he said.
 When he taught, he taught in parables– “without parables he did not speak to them.”

 “A parable is a metaphor or simile drawn from nature or common life, arresting the hearer by its vividness or strangeness and leaving the mind in sufficient doubt about its precise application to tease it into active thought.”
 (C.H.
 Dodd)

-Jesus’ teachings were drawn from nature and life around him.
-He drew from life around him, for example, when the scribes from Jerusalem accused him of casting out devils by the power of Beelzubel, the prince of devils.
-“A house divided against itself cannot stand… How can Satan drive out Satan?”
+His references to the political world – if we follow Mark’s indications, for example– were more carefully couched.
+When the scribes from Jerusalem accused him of casting out devils by the power of Beelzubel, the prince of devils, Jesus responded: “A house divided against itself cannot stand… How can Satan drive out Satan?”
 (Mark 3: 23-24)

-If we hear ourselves saying “ I know that story, I heard it before” we haven’t heard it.
+If we hear ourselves saying “ I know that story, I heard it before” we haven’t heard .

 We don’t live in the time of Jesus, but his parables still teach us.
 His parables drawn from nature may be especially important today as our world faces climate change.
 We need to re-engage more deeply with nature and it seasons and its care

 We also need to engage in our religious and political worlds as he did.
 We’re not spectators looking on, accepting what we see on a screen.
 We’re meant to have minds teased into active thought.
 What do you think and what will you do about it ?”

 “What do you think of your church and what will you do about it?”

 “What do you think of your world and what will you do about it?”